2010–2012 Algerian protests: National, 3–10 January 2011

 Within days the riots spread to twenty-odd wilayahs, covering almost the whole of the north including the Kabylie region, as well as some towns in the Sahara, such as Ouargla and Bechar.
 Government buildings, particularly town halls, were widely targeted, and shops in some areas were looted or burned; some of the looters carried swords.
 Football matches scheduled for 7 and 8 January were cancelled.

 On 8 January, the government agreed to a temporary cut in taxes and duties on sugar and cooking oil.
 Facebook and Twitter access were also restricted in some areas.
 The rioting continued, at least up to 10 January in some places, such as the Bachdjarrah neighbourood in Algiers.
 By 11 January, the situation had calmed.
-An attempt to demonstrate on 11 January in Algiers, organised in advance by the intercommunal committee of Ain Benian and Staoueli, was repressed vigorously by the police.
+An attempt to demonstrate on 11 January in Algiers, organised by the intercommunal committee of Ain Benian and Staoueli, was repressed vigorously by the police.
 In total, three demonstrators died, more than 800 people had been wounded, and at least 1,100 were arrested, many of them minors.